Achronite/mqtt-energenie-ener314rt/README.md

       unit_of_measurement: "C"

 ```
->NOTE: If you have an 'Control' (Blue) devices these will need to be added manually by teaching the device code (see below)

->TIP: You can use an MQTT explorer to show the auto-discovered OpenThings 'Monitor' devices reported values.
+>TIP: If you do not know the existing zone and switch number for any of your 'Control Only' (Blue) devices you can 're-teach' the device...

 ### Energenie 'Control Only' OOK device teaching in Home Assistant
 The control only devices (any listed in the above table as Device Topic 'ook' or with a Blue icon on the energenie boxes) need to be taught a zone and switch code.

-1. Add an mqtt entry in `configuration.yaml` for your switch or light.
+1. Add an `mqtt` entry in `configuration.yaml` for your switch or light.
 These should uniquely reference your device (following the OOK zone rules below).
-For example to teach an ENER002 socket to be Zone 567 switch 1 enter the following:
+For example to teach an ENER002 socket to be Zone `567` switch `1` enter the following:
 ```
 mqtt:
   switch: